-Nationals from outside the EEA or Switzerland
+Nationals from outside the EEA and Switzerland

-Provisional residence permit (MVV) versus residence permit
+Provisional residence permit (MVV) and residence permit

-When you apply for an MVV or residence permit, there are costs involved, for instance for drawing up and legalising documents.
-The costs depend on the country you come from.
+When you apply for a provisional residence permit or a residence permit, there are costs involved, for instance for drawing up and legalising documents.
+The costs depend on your country of origin.
 For more information, please contact the authorities in your own country.
 Be aware that if your application is denied, there will be no refund.

+In addition to a residence permit, you might need a citizen service number (burgerservicenummerBSN).
 Generally, if you intend to stay in the Netherlands for more than 4 months, you must register with the municipality you are going to live in.
-You must do so within 5 days after your arrival.
-If you decide to leave the Netherlands for more than 8 months, you are required to deregister.
+In the Netherlands, anyone who registers with the municipality, automatically receives a BSN number.